 03. Create light and shadow(opens in new tab)

 I refine parts of the drawing, and with the light source in mind the shadow shapes can be mapped.
 This is an underdrawing, so the pencil values don’t matter.
 What does matter is deciding where to ink in full black, and how halftones and plane changes might be inked.

 04. Ease in the ink(opens in new tab)

 Inking with a dip pen requires precision and sensitivity.
 To warm up I begin on areas of the picture that aren’t critical.
 That means no facial details until I get into my stride.
 There are no golden rules with inking, but it’s always visible when an inker has found their rhythm.

-05. Between the lines
+05. Fill between the lines(opens in new tab)

 Rather than following the pencil work, I interpret the underdrawing, as tracing often makes a picture lose vitality.
 For this reason I explore ways to improve on the original pencils, so the line work moves the image along.

 As the drawing finds its shape my attention shifts to balancing the image.
 When solid blacks and halftone hatching are evenly measured throughout, it brings cohesion to the picture as a whole.
 The same goes for different line weights and textures.
 These are all techniques that I use to pull the image together.